DarshanS3792/azuredevopslabs/labs/vstsextend/php/readme.md

 ## Exercise 1: Configure Release Definition

-We will use ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App and a Web App Service Plan under the specified resource group.
+We will use an ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App and a Web App Service Plan under the specified resource group.

 1. Go to **Releases** under **Pipelines** tab, Select release definition **PHP** and click on **Edit**